andrei-brindas97/blog/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-# Welcome to my blog
+Welcome to my DevOps blog!
+Here you'll find articles about DevOps practices, tools, and culture.

 {% for post in site.posts %}
   <article>